Neuroendo-mdLab/RP-units/README.md

 ### Video-recording
 1. Access to the multiple RP-units through SSH remote login.
 By doing this, it becomes possible to simultaneously execute subsequent operations in multiple RP-units.
-2. Configure the duration of video-recording by editing the line xx of Camera.py.
+2. Configure the duration of video-recording by editing the line xx of *Camera.py*.
 Recording duration is defined in seconds.
 It is defined as 300 seconds by default setting.
-3. Run Record.sh.
+3. Run *Record.sh*.
 Video-recording, file-naming, encoding and transferring video file will be automatically performed.
 By default setting, video files are temporary saved to the directory of each RP-unit (/home/pi/Videos), and transfer to the NAS’s directory.
 NAS’s directory that are set when running Setup.sh is mounted to the directory /mnt/NAS (Here is the mount-point).
 Video files that recorded by each RP-unit and named “~converted.mp4” will be sorted in the NAS.

 ## Note
- We also uploaded two python scripts Feed.py and Voltage.py, which is run for operating the external devices (LED lamp and auto-feeding device) or switching on/off of the power of the circuit using 9V alkaline battery, respectively.
+ We also uploaded two python scripts *Feed.py* and *Voltage.py*, which is run for operating the external devices (LED lamp and auto-feeding device) or switching on/off of the power of the circuit using 9V alkaline battery, respectively.

 ## Author
   Soma Tomihara (The University of Tokyo)